Getting In

-Getting In, also known as Student Body, is a 1994 American black comedy film directed by Doug Liman starring Andrew McCarthy and Stephen Mailer.
+Getting In, also known as Student Body, is a 1994 American black comedy film directed by Doug Liman starring Andrew McCarthy, Stephen Mailer and Kristy Swanson.
 It was the feature film debut of Doug Liman.
+The film was released direct-to-video on December 7, 1994.

-Despite its considerably famous cast, Indiewire has reported that information about the film is virtually impossible to track down.
+Despite its considerably famous cast, IndieWire has reported that information about the film is virtually impossible to track down.

 Plot

-When Rupert Grim learns that there are several students ahead of him in line to be admitted to medical school he devises a plan for them each to meet with a series of unfortunate '"accidents".
+When Rupert Grimm learns that there are several students ahead of him in line to be admitted to the Johns Hopkins School of Medicine he devises a plan for them each to meet with a series of unfortunate '"accidents".
 Gabriel Higgs also is in need to get into the school, considering that every generation ahead of him has been a doctor.
 He attempts to bribe both Amanda Morel and Randall Burns, but they refuse to be bribed.
 Instead, both are arrogant and belittle Gabriel.
 If it wasn't for the hacking skills of his friend Ron, Gabriel wouldn't have made the list at all.
 Gabriel then attempts to think of away to bribe Kirby Watts, but he falls in love with her instead, though he is rebuffed there as well.

-First, Randall Burns meets a grisly end when he attempts to use a shower after getting chemicals on his clothing.
+First, Randall meets a grisly end when he attempts to use a shower after getting chemicals on his clothing.
 Instead, the shower releases a different liquid that engulfs Randall in flames and he burns to death.
-Amanda Morel meets her demise after eating a morel fungus to which she is allergic.
+Amanda meets her demise after eating a morel fungus to which she is allergic.
 Both Amanda and Randall have met demises similar to their surnames.
-By now, Gabriel has become the main suspect, though he manages to convince Kirby that he is the killer.
-Soon, Rupert Grim is able to lure Kirby into a situation that puts her life in danger.
-Grim announces his grand scheme to murder everyone in front of him on the list and frame Gabriel.
-Rupert has become a "grim reaper" of sorts.
+By now, Gabriel has become the main suspect, though he manages to convince Kirby that he is not the killer.
+Soon, Rupert is able to lure Kirby into a situation that puts her life in danger.
+Rupert announces his grand scheme to murder everyone in front of him on the list and frame Gabriel.
 Gabriel is able to save the day and defeat Rupert and save Kirby.
-With both Burns and Morel dead, Gabriel is able to continue his family’s legacy by marrying Kirby as she is excepted into the school, carry on his last name for the family.
-Gabriel becomes a ecology professor and Rupert's dead body is donated to Kirby’s class for science.
+With both Randall and Amanda dead, Gabriel is able to continue his family’s legacy by marrying Kirby as she is accepted into the school, carry on his last name for the family.
+Gabriel becomes an ecology professor and Rupert's dead body is donated to Kirby’s class for science.